• Skip to primary navigation

 Is the Keys to the Kingdom tour worth it?

-Do take note that this tour includes a lot of walking, so wear comfortable shoes for the duration of the tour. and be prepared for the weather.
+Do take note that this tour includes a lot of walking, so wear comfortable shoes for the duration of the tour.
+Prepare for the weather.
 Another bit of important information is that guests must be at least 16 years of age to participate in the tour.
 Guests get a fascinating history of Magic Kingdom Park, but younger children would prefer to ride the rides, so Disney leaves this tour to the adults.

 How much does the Keys to the Kingdom tour cost?